 One may call these machines first technology generation colliders as their technology has been proven to principally work [11].
 Beyond these times, there is a long-term future reaching to the year 2050 and much beyond, of a second, further generation of hadron, lepton and electron-hadron colliders.
-CERN has recently published a design study of a future circular hh, eh and e^+e^- collider (FCC) complex [12-14], which would provide a corresponding base.
-For electron-hadron scattering this opens a new horizon with the FCC-eh, an about 3 TeV cms. energy collider which in this paper is also considered, mostly for comparison with the LHeC.
-A prospect similar to FCC is being developed also in China [15, 16].
+CERN has recently published a design study of a future circular hh, he and $e^+e^-$ collider (FCC) complex [12-14], which would provide a corresponding base.
+For electron-hadron scattering this opens a new horizon with the FCC-he, an about 3 TeV cms. energy collider which in this paper is also considered, mostly for comparison with the LHeC.
+A prospect similar to FCC is being developed also in China [15,16].

 A new collider for CERN at the level of $\mathcal{O}(10^{10})$ CHF cost should have the potential to change the paradigm of particle physics with direct, high energy discoveries in the 10 TeV mass range.
 This may only be achieved with the FCC-hh including an eh experiment.
-The FCC-hh/eh complex does access physics to several hundred TeV, assisted by a qualitatively new level of QCD/DIS.
-A prime, very fundamental goal of the FCC-pp is the clarification of the Higgs vacuum potential which can not be achieved in e^+e^- .
-This collider therefore has an overriding justification beyond the unknown prospects of finding new physics nowadays termed "exotics".
+The FCC-hh/he do access physics to several hundred TeV, assisted by a qualitatively new level of QCD/DIS input from the DIS part of it.
+A prime, very fundamental goal of the FCC-pp is the clarification of the Higgs vacuum potential which may not be achieved in $e^+e^-$ .
+This collider therefore has an overriding justification beyond the unknown prospects of finding new physics one today may call exotics.
 It accesses rare Higgs boson decays, high scales and, when combined with ep, it measures the SM Higgs couplings to below percent precision.
 There is a huge, fundamental program on electroweak and strong interactions, flavour and heavy ions for FCC-hh to be explored.
 This represents CERN's unique opportunity to build on the ongoing LHC program, for many decades ahead.
-The size of the FCC-hh requires this to be established as a global enterprise.
-The HL-LHC and the LHeC can be understood as very important steps towards this major new facility, both in terms of physics and technology.
-The present report outlines a road towards realising a next generation, energy frontier electron-hadron collider as part of this program, which would maximally exploit and support the LHC.
+The FCC-hh requires high magnetic field dipoles.
+A strongly supported magnet R&D program shall find an affordable, high field solution, to be selected in the early thirties, and not now.
+The size of the FCC-hh, in any case, requires this to be established as a global enterprise.
+The LHeC can be understood as a very important step towards this major new facility, both in terms of physics and technology.

-133 1.1.2 Deep Inelastic Scattering and HERA
+1.1.2 Deep Inelastic Scattering and HERA

 The field of deep inelastic lepton-hadron scattering (DIS) [17] was born with the discovery [18,19] of partons [20,21] about 50 years ago.
-It readily contributed fundamental insights, for example on the development of QCD with the confirmation of fractional quark charges and of asymptotic freedom or with the spectacular finding that the weak isospin charge of the right-handed electron was zero [22] which established the Glashow-Weinberg-Salam "Model of Leptons" [23] as the base of the united electroweak theory.
+It readily contributed fundamental insights, for example on the development of QCD with the confirmation of fractional quark charges and of asymptotic freedom or with the spectacular finding that the weak isospin charge of the right-handed electron was zero [22] which established the Glashow-Weinberg-Salam model of leptons [23] as the base of the united electroweak theory.
 The quest to reach higher energies in accelerator based particle physics led to generations of colliders, with HERA [24] as the so far only electron-proton collider.

-HERA collided electrons (and positrons) of $E_e = 27.6 \,\text{GeV}$ energy off protons of $E_p = 920 \,\text{GeV}$ energy achieving a centre of mass energy, $\sqrt{s} = 2\sqrt{E_e E_p}$, of about 0.3 TeV.
-It therefore extended the kinematic range covered by fixed target experiments by two orders of magnitude in Bjorken x and in four-momentum transfer squared, Q^2 , with its limit $Q{max}^2 = s$.
-HERA was built in less than a decade, and it operated for 16 years.
+HERA collided electrons (and positrons) of 27.6 GeV energy, $E_e$ , off protons of 920 GeV energy, $E_p$ , achieving a centre of mass energy, $\sqrt{s} = 2\sqrt{E_e E_p}$ , of about 320 GeV.
+It therefore extended the kinematic range covered by fixed target experiments by two orders of magnitude in Bjorken x and in four-momentum transfer squared, $Q^2$ , with its limit $Q{max}^2 = s$ .
+It was built in less than a decade and it operated for 16 years.
 Together with the Tevatron and LEP, HERA was pivotal to the development of the Standard Model.